Arcticascetic/pompompom/readme.md

 # PomPomPom - Pomodoro Timer

 PomPomPom is a simple desktop Pomodoro timer built with Python and Tkinter without additional dependencies.
 It helps you manage tasks using the Pomodoro technique, allowing you to track work sessions and breaks, and organize your tasks with a spreadsheet-like interface.
+Mostly vibe-coded with Gemini/CoPilot.

 ## Features